 - Write them on a sticky note and place it somewhere visible

 When it comes to getting things done—which caregiving requires a lot of—the first thing you have to do is get your thoughts out of your head by capturing them somewhere.
 Your brain is not meant to hold everything you have (or want) to do, and keeping it all up in there can create a sense of chaos, frustration, and fear.

 One great way of getting it all out is to do a brain dump.
 A brain dump is a strategy to help you get all of the clutter and thoughts out of your head, which can prevent you from thinking clearly and make you feel overwhelmed and stressed.
 By taking everything out of your head and putting it on paper, you should be able to keep moving forward instead of being stuck in the chaos and always looking back to see what might have slipped through the cracks.

 Take some time to do your own brain dump and notice what is on your list:

 - Is there anything that you can scratch off?

 - What is important and what is not?

 - Can you prioritize the important things?

 - Is there anything on your list that you could accomplish today, tomorrow or in a week?
 If so take some time and work through your caregiver plan of action carefully.

-Whether your caregiver goals are personal or professional, don’t forget to set some strategies to ensure your caregiver action plan is successful!!
-See also our article on developing an advanced care plan.
+Whether your caregiver goals are personal or professional, don’t forget to set a strategy to ensure your caregiver action plan is successful!
+What are your caregiver goals for 2018?
+Let us know in the comments below.